A symphony violinist/music teacher/ violin shop owner sheds light on the delicate issue of purchasing a violin or other stringed instrument

 Deal with a Player

-As for shop owners, it's best to buy from someone who actually plays the instrument at a respectable level (not just scratching the strings).
-Better yet is a player who understands the subtleties in tone and feel with each instrument in question.
+As for shop owners, again I think it's best to buy from someone who actually plays the instrument at a respectable level (not just scratching the strings).
+Better yet is a player who understands the subtleties in tone and feel with each instrument in question at a professional level.
 Many salesmen will insist a violin sounds great, but they aren't even a skilled player, so how would they know?

 Also work to locate a dealer who takes the time to understand your needs and help educate you on your options.
 Take your time until you find a person who invests time into your query and not just a form letter with links.
 For instance, I spend many hours each day answering emails from interested buyers.
 This personal attention to each inquiry allows my customers to learn what they seek and to be involved in the process, which results in much personal satisfaction from their experience.